DavidPesta/my-boilerplate-for-phaser-typescript-vscode/README.md

 3. Type http-server
 4. Leave both terminals running in the background (you can click the "x" to close the terminal panes)
 5. Press F5 or click on the green arrow to start the debugger
-6. YOU NEED TO OFTEN CLICK ON THE REFRESH BUTTON IN THE VS CODE DEBUGGING TOOLS TO MAKE THINGS WORK

 Setup Instructions